reactjs/react.dev/content/docs/components-and-props.md

 }
 ```

 The above two components are equivalent from React's point of view.
+Using class to write a react web page is not necessary.

 Function and Class components both have some additional features that we will discuss in the [next sections](/docs/state-and-lifecycle.html).